|

 Diced onions on a cutting board.

-Dice one onion and one green bell pepper.
-Fold them into the batter.
+1. Fold the onion and diced green bell pepper into the batter.

 Diced green bell peppers on top of hush puppy batter.

-Deep fry until they are golden brown.
-You will need to flip them over midway to ensure that they are brown all over.
+1. Deep-fry until golden brown.
+You will need to flip them over halfway through to ensure they are browned all over.
 Drain on paper towels and enjoy.

 Hush Puppies frying in a skillet.